-If you enter online sweepstakes, you'll probably hear the term "URL" frequuently.
-A friend might tell you to go to a certain URL, or you could discover that you can receive extra entries for sharing a URL through social media.
+If you enter online sweepstakes, you'll hear the term "URL" frequently.
+For example, a friend might tell you to go to a certain URL, or you could discover that you can receive extra entries for sharing a URL on social media.

-Here's a quick and easy guide to understanding URLs, which will make it easier for you to enter online sweepstakes and to navigate the internet.
+Here's a quick and easy guide to understanding URLs, which will make it easier for you to enter online sweepstakes and, in general, to navigate the internet.

 What Does URL Mean?

 For example, the URL for Contests and Sweepstakes on The Balance Everyday is https://www.thebalanceeveryday.com/contests-4161941.
 When you want to visit the site, you simply open your web browser and type that URL into the address field.

-That web page is the "resource" that your browser is "locating" for you with a URL.
+The web page is the "resource" that your browser is "locating" for you with a URL.
 The "universal" part of the URL acronym comes in because URLs can help you locate other types of resources as well, including images, videos, PDF files, and more.

 How Do URLs Work?

 URLs are meant to be easy for people to remember and to use.
-However, computers need information presented to them in a different way before they can navigate to the correct website for you.
+However, computers need information presented to them in a different way.

 Your web browser finds web pages using an IP, or Internet Protocol.
-The IP is a series of numbers, which might look something like 22.214.171.124.
+The IP is a series of numbers, which look something like: 126.96.36.199.

 Imagine if you had to remember a number like that for every website that you wanted to visit.
-The internet may never have become popular if that were the case!
-It's far easier to use a word-based URL like thebalanceeveryday.com.
+The internet would not have become so popular if that were the case!
+It's far easier to use a word-based URL like https://www.thebalanceeveryday.com/.

 Furthermore, not every site has a static, or permanent, IP.
 Some IPs change on a regular basis, which would make it nearly impossible to go directly to the websites you want to visit.